sahahn/BPt/doc/source/user_guide/params.rst

 On the back-end, if a :class:`ParamSearch<BPt.ParamSearch>` object is passed when creating a :class:`ModelPipeline <BPt.ModelPipeline>`, then a hyperparameter search will be conducted.
-All Hyperparameter search types are implemented on the backend with facebook's `Nevergrad <https://github.com/facebookresearch/nevergrad>`_ library, or a sklearn GridSearch.
+All Hyperparameter search types are implemented on the backend with facebook's `Nevergrad <https://github.com/facebookresearch/nevergrad>`_ library or a sklearn GridSearch.

 Specific hyper-parameters distributions in which to search over are set within their corresponding base ModelPipeline object, e.g., the params argument is :class:`Model<BPt.Model>`.
 For any object